adam-harmasz/web_crawler/README.md

 - This script will find all the a tags and define which of them are external(using regular expression) and then script will try to access all the links and repeat process excluding links which were already checked.
 After all of the links were accessed, script will write result in the terminal in a form of python dictionary.
+- Technologies used:
+    - Python 3.7.0
+    - requests
+    - beautifulsoup4